5 Things you should Know about this Cape Town-Based Innovation Consultancy and the Dynamic Duo behind it

 Motsoaledi is a rarity in the male-dominated tech sector and has collected an impressive list of achievements despite her youth.
 At just 24, she is a 2015 Allan Gray Orbis Foundation Fellow and 2016 Mandela Rhodes scholar.
 She is also celebrated among powerful, successful young achievers in lists such as the Mail & Guardian’s 2017 Top 200 Young South Africans as well as the recently-announced Destiny Magazine’s Power of 40.
 She is also part of the Inspiring Fifty’s SA Women in Tech.

-With the use of innovative tech, some of which they developed themselves, they are able to present robust, quality findings from analysing lengthy customer insight interviews for their clients, the article further adds.
+Through the use of innovative tech, some of which they developed themselves, they are able to present robust, quality findings from analysing lengthy customer insight interviews for their clients, the article further adds.

 Some of their tools include AI algorithms that they developed during their studies to automate previously time-intensive tasks, a transcription app tool as well as an algorithm that picks up key topics from the customer reports and also allows them to ‘drag and drop’ elements into the basic report skeleton to speed up the process.
 Both are self-devised, according to the article, which allows for some much-needed creative time.